ajrcarey/pdfium-render/README.md

 ## Dynamic linking

 Binding to a dynamically-built Pdfium library is the simplest option.
-On Android, a system-provided `libpdfium.so` is packaged as part of the operating system; alternatively, you can package a pre-built dynamic library appropriate for your operating system alongside your Rust executable.
+On Android, a system-provided `libpdfium.so` is packaged as part of the operating system (although recent versions of Android no longer permit user applications to access it); alternatively, you can package a pre-built dynamic library appropriate for your operating system alongside your Rust executable.

 * Native builds of Pdfium for all major platforms: <https://github.com/bblanchon/pdfium-binaries/releases>